[Importing corpus data to Korp: technical documentation]

 The Korp search interface requires information on the structures and attributes used in a corpus.
 Each corpus should preferably be accompanied with a list of annotation attributes of tokens and in particular structural attributes, together with their brief labels or descriptions in at least Finnish, preferably also in English and Swedish.
 (For Swedish corpora, the attribute labels may be only in Swedish and for corpora in other languages only in English.)

-If the set of values of an attribute is fixed and relatively small, such as parts of speech, Korp’s extended search may have for it a selection list with human-readable names of the values (e.g., N = noun).
+If the set of values of an attribute is fixed and relatively small, such as parts of speech, Korp’s extended search may have a selection list for it with human-readable names of the values (e.g., N = noun).
 It would be good to have a list of such names for attribute values as well.

 Parallel corpora